 FORT WORTH, Texas (Nov.
-5, 2024) — Marking a major achievement in our efforts to improve health outcomes for women and families across the region, United Way of Tarrant County (UWTC) proudly celebrated the graduation of 120 community doulas from our mental health program on October 26.
+5, 2024) — Marking a major achievement in our efforts to improve health outcomes for women and families across the region, United Way of Tarrant County (UWTC) proudly celebrated the graduation of 120 community doulas from our maternal health program on October 26.
 The program, delivered in partnership with Child Poverty Action Lab and Paradigm Doulas, addresses disparities in maternal and infant health outcomes, particularly among Black women and other marginalized groups.

 After extensive training, the doulas are prepared to deliver vital services, including emotional, physical and informational support throughout pregnancy, childbirth and postpartum.
 The current focus of their work is on ZIP code 76104 in Tarrant County, which has statistically had high maternal mortality rates.
 Doulas in the program have already assisted with 94 successful births, and 57 women are currently receiving doula services.